pmunts/libsimpleio/README.txt

    such as the Raspberry Pi, it can also be useful on larger desktop Linux systems.

-   The wrapper functions exported by libsimpleio all follow the same uniform pattern:
+   The C wrapper functions exported by libsimpleio all follow the same uniform pattern:

-     * All wrapper functions are proper procedures (void f() in C).
+     * All C wrapper functions are proper procedures (void f() in C).
      * All input arguments of primitive types (int, float, etc.) are passed by value.
      * All output arguments of primitive types are passed by reference